pbello22/E-CommerceProjectSQL/README.md

 This repository is for SQL queries for my E-Commerce Dashboard.

-All SQL queries are located in queries.SQL
+All SQL queries are located in queries.sql